-Legality, Divorce and Annulment
+Legality, divorce and annulment

-In the cult of the Drowned God, it is possible for someone to be married by proxy without their consent and without saying the vows for oneself.
+In the cult of the Drowned God, it is possible for someone to be married by proxy, without their consent and without saying the vows for oneself.
 However, as such a marriage has thus not been consummated, it can easily be set aside again.

-While most marriages are between only one man and one woman, polygamous marriages do occur in the Known World.
+While most marriages are between only one man and one woman, polygamous marriages do occur in the known world.

 In the times before the Andals came to Westeros, King Garland II "The Bridegroom" Greenhand, King of the Reach, had multiple wives.
 In order to marry the daughter of Lord Lymond Hightower, he put aside his other wives aside.
 And according to the songs, Storm King Ronard Storm had twenty-three wives.

 Though not a common practice, the dragonlords and sorcerer princes in Valyria sometimes took multiple wives.
 King Aegon I Targaryen, who invaded Westeros and united six of the Seven Kingdoms under the rule of one monarch, had wed both of his sisters.
 While the Faith of the Seven does not allow polygamy and considers it to be a sin, Aegon I's rule was accepted.
 In fact, during his Conquest, Aegon received a proposal from the Storm King, Argilac Durrandon, who offered his daughter Argella as a wife to Aegon, while Queen Regent Sharra Arryn of the Kingdom of Mountain and Vale offered herself in marriage to Aegon as well.
 Aegon’s younger son, Maegor I Targaryen, is the last Targaryen known to have taken multiple wives.
-In doing so, upset the Faith of the Seven, resulting in his own exile.
-However, according to maester Yandel, Daemon I Blackfyre believed he would be able to take two wives, and according to Jorah Mormont, Daenerys Targaryen is able to take two husbands.
+In doing so, he upset the Faith of the Seven, resulting in his own exile.
+However, according to Maester Yandel, Daemon I Blackfyre believed he would be able to take two wives, and according to Jorah Mormont, Daenerys Targaryen is able to take two husbands.

 While followers of the Drowned God may take only one "rock wife", with whom they have trueborn children, they are allowed to take multiple “salt wives”.
 Children fathered on salt wives are not considered to be bastards, and may even inherit if there are no heirs by a man’s rock wife.